sajalsantra/Guess-The-Number-Game/README.md

 3. When you guess incorrectly, the status will change that help you figure out the number
 4. Upon guessing the correct number, the question mark is replace with a correct number
 5. You can continue the game repeatedly
-6. Upon clicking the back to menu, the game will end
-7. The score then will store in the high score text file in the scores folder
-8. When you score higher compare inside the text file, it will overwrite

 ## **Download Source Code** 📥
 <div >